GMT is among the leading manufacturers of belt grinding machine in India.

 Rubberized Contact Wheels consist of solid rubber, tyres vulcanized to metallic hubs.
 Also, the hub is made of aluminium to decrease the weight of the rotating mass.
 Besides, a judicious choice of hardness, form and size of the wheel is necessary to ensure effective and economical operation.

-Hardness or density of the rubber is directly related to the stock removal rate and quality of surface finish obtained.
-For a given wheel diameter and grain size, the harder the wheel, the faster is the cut and coarser is the finish.
+The rubber’s hardness or density is directly related to the stock removal rate and the quality of the surface finish.
+For a given wheel diameter and grain size, the harder the wheel, the faster the cut and the coarser the finish.
 In fact, a substantial change in hardness can have the same effect as a jump in grain size.

 Form or face, as applied to contact wheels, means the peripheral surface.
-Besides (a) plain metallic face (b) plain rubber face (c) serrated rubber face, plain metallic or soft rubber faces are best for very fine polishing or burnishing They also ensure that the maximum belt area as in contact with the work, and thus ensures the lowest grain pressure.
+Besides a plain metallic, rubber or serrated rubber face, plain metallic or soft rubber faces are best for very fine polishing or burnishing.
+They also ensure that the maximum belt area is in contact with the work and ensures the lowest grain pressure.
 Serrated wheels, however, offer very definite advantages and are in use more widely.

 Similarly, like grinding wheels, contact wheels have maximum safe operating speeds.
-Tests have shown that surface speed of 3000 meters per minute is the upper limit.
+Tests have shown that a surface speed of 3000 meters per minute is the upper limit.
 While this figure is a practical limit, trials using serrated contact wheels have shown maximum stock removal rates occur at surface speeds between 1300-2000 meters per minute.
-At speed greater than 1700 meters per minute, even soft wheels tend to act hard, i.e. by increasing the speed, the soft backup can be made to perform like a hard back up.
+At speeds greater than 1700 meters per minute, even soft wheels tend to act hard, i.e. by increasing the speed, the soft backup can be made to perform like a hard back up.

-Proper selection of surface speed of the abrasive belt is essential for economic and effective operation and since the speed, size and form of the contact wheel also affect the speed of operation, we must consider these facts while selecting the operating speed.
+Proper selection of surface speed of the abrasive belt is essential for economical and effective operation.
+Since the speed, size and form of the contact wheel also affect the speed of operation, we must consider these facts while selecting the operating speed.
 Contact us for further information.